prtkchoudhary/flow-balancer/README.md

-Here’s a comprehensive and engaging README for your "Load Sphynx" load balancer project in Go, covering everything from the project overview to setting up servers and running the load balancer.

----

-# Load Sphynx - Scalable Load Balancer in Go
+# Flow Balancer - Scalable Load Balancer in Go

 ## Overview

-**Load Sphynx** is a high-performance, scalable load balancer built in **Go**, designed to distribute traffic across multiple servers using a variety of load-balancing algorithms.
+**Flow Balancer** is a high-performance, scalable load balancer built in **Go**, designed to distribute traffic across multiple servers using a variety of load-balancing algorithms.
 These algorithms include:

 - **Round Robin**
 - **Weighted Round Robin**